-(i) Collateral of 250,000 restricted ordinary shares to AWP
+(e) Collateral of 20,833 restricted ordinary shares to AWP

 In December 2020, the Group entered into an agreement with AWP.
 The Group has been offered a term loan for 6 months with interest at 12% per annum.
-According to the agreement, the Group issued 250,000 restricted ordinary shares to be held in escrow at Continental Stock Transfer & Trust Company as collateral.
+According to the agreement, the Group issued 20,833 restricted ordinary shares to be held in escrow at Continental Stock Transfer & Trust Company as collateral.
 The Group recorded the fair value of the shares issued in an aggregate of \$4,080 in additional paid-in capital, with a corresponding amount included in subscription receivable.

-On June 15, 2021, the Group has released the 250,000 shares from escrow to AWP as full payment of the \$1 million loan principal with 99,206 shares, and a compensation for service of a future project with 150,794 shares.
+On June 15, 2021, the Group has released the 20,833 shares from escrow to AWP as full payment of the \$1 million loan principal with 8,267 shares, and recorded loss of \$619 for the year ended December 31, 2021.
+And a compensation for service of a future project with 12,566 shares with the amount of \$2,461.

-(j) Shares conversion from the holders of the convertible notes
+(f) Shares conversion from the holders of the convertible notes